JuliaLang/www.julialang.org/downloads/index.md

 All Julia binary releases are cryptographically secured using the traditional methods on each platform. macOS and Windows releases are codesigned with certificates that are verified by the operating system during installation.
 Linux and source tarballs are signed with GPG using [this key](/assets/juliareleases.asc).

-## Platform specific instructions
+---

+## Supported platforms

+Different OSes and architectures have varying [tiers of support](/downloads/#currently_supported_platforms).
 Please see [platform specific instructions](/downloads/platform/) for further installation instructions and if you have trouble installing Julia.
-If the provided download files do not work for you, please [file an issue in the Julia project](https://github.com/JuliaLang/julia/issues).
+If the official binaries do not work for you, please [file an issue in the Julia project](https://github.com/JuliaLang/julia/issues).
-Different OSes and architectures have varying [tiers of support](/downloads/#currently_supported_platforms), and are listed at the bottom of this page.

-## Currently supported platforms

-The platforms currently supported by Julia are listed below.
-They are divided into a tier system that ranks them based on level of support.

 @@row @@col-12
 ~~~